rudokemper/terrastories-minimal/README.md

 > tileserver uses an image; skipping
 ```

+Set title, extent, zoom, map boundaries, bookmarks, and any other customizations in `\map\index.html`.

 ## Build The Map Tiles
 The tilebuilder service will need to be run once to populate the `mbtiles`
 shared volume that the tileserver will read from.
 The tilebuilder does not need